VVRud/roman_clf/README.md

 To run the model follow instructions below.

 Open jupyter notebook and run Best_Model.ipynb.
-All necessary libraries will be imported and configs will be setted up.
+All necessary libraries will be imported and configs will be set up.
 All you need to do is just click `run` for the cells you want to.

 Model class is formatted into the notebook, as an example, but can be moved to a different file if it would be necessary.

 To run the model you will need a lot of computation power.
-If you don't have it, try using batch size of 1, it should help.
+If you don't have it, try using a batch size of 1, it should help.

 ## Authors